esnet/EScp/README.md

   flow.
 In some cases you may need to increase/reduce the verbosity of the logging, which in some cases involves enabling/disabling C macros in args.h.

+  Logging uses hardcoded files created in /tmp.
+The logs are:

+    `/tmp/escp.log`: Log output from EScp script
+    `/tmp/dtn.rx.log`: DTN Receive logs, located on receiving system `/tmp/dtn.tx.log`: DTN Transmit logs

-  You can also do things like enable memory checking (see valgrind example), stack overflow checkers, profilers, and so on.
+  You can also do things like enable memory checking (see valgrind example), profilers, and so on.
 Here is an example:

 ```
   dtn_args = --log-file="/tmp/valgrind.tx.log" /home/cshiflett/dtn/b/dtn -t 4 -b 1M --engine=posix --nodirect